jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 	\end{align*}
 </p>

-The value of <var>g</var>(0) does not affect approximation of
+The value of <var>g</var>(0) does not affect the approximation of
-<var>g</var> as it creates no hole on the domain.
+<var>g</var> as it creates no hole in the domain.
 In practice, set the
 lower bound to a tiny positive number like 2<sup>-200</sup>, and everything is fine.

 ### Remez algorithm
-Remez exchange algorithm is an interative minimax that minimizes error of a rational approximation of a function.
-The best explanation of this algorithm I found is [from the Boost libraries][boost].
+Remez exchange algorithm is an iterative minimax algorithm.
+It minimizes the error of a rational approximation of a function.
+The best explanation of this algorithm I found is
+[from the Boost libraries][boost].
 I recommend [Remez.jl][remez.jl], a public module in the Julia language.
 It works out of the box after installation.

 [boost]: https://www.boost.org/doc/libs/1_75_0/libs/math/doc/html/math_toolkit/remez.html
 [remez.jl]: https://github.com/simonbyrne/Remez.jl